rpattn/go_cmms/docs/invites.md

 - Email verification: require the accepting user’s email to match the invited email or enforce extra verification.

 Status: implemented (token generation, storage, accept).
 Email delivery is application-specific and not included.

+### Config
+- `frontend.url`: the public origin of your frontend (e.g., `https://app.example.com`).
+- `frontend.api_route`: the path prefix on the frontend that proxies to the backend (default `/api/backend`).
+Used to build acceptance links that route through your frontend.

 ## Static Pages